AlessioCasco/UK-Home-Affordability/README.md

 A simple, user-friendly web application to calculate home affordability in the UK, including accurate Stamp Duty Land Tax (SDLT) calculations for both first-time buyers and second home purchases.

+## Use the website
+You can use the website [here](https://alessiocasco.github.io/UK-Home-Affordability/)

 ## Features

 - **Dual Home Type Support**: Calculate affordability for both first homes and second homes